jpmor/site/sitewiki/quotes.md

 `- Robert Caro`

+> All winning campaigns communicate optimism.

+`- Richard Ben Cramer`

 > Government is itself an art, one of the subtlest arts.

 `- Felix Frankfurter`

+> The ultimate victory will depend on the hearts and minds of the people.

+`- Lyndon B. Johnson`

 > Vom Staat soll an erster Stelle die Rede sein.